The Dutch Participation Exemption for Holding Companies

 Corporate tax in the Netherlands

 Generally, all local companies are liable for corporate income tax, or CIT, with respect to their income generated worldwide.
-For profits up to 200 000 Euro the CIT rate is 20 percent.
-Any income exceeding this threshold is taxable at a rate of 25 percent.
+For profits up to 200 000 Euro the CIT rate is 16.5%.
+Any income exceeding this threshold is taxable at a rate of 25%.
+In 2021 the lower rate will be 15% and the higher rate 21.7%.

 All resident Dutch companies need to pay CIT.
 Tax residency is determined based on the particular circumstances and facts.
 The effective management location is defined by certain prerequisites.
 This is the location where: